Mac (computer): Hardware

-Apple outsources the production of its hardware to Asian manufacturers like Foxconn and Pegatron, maintaining a high degree of control over the end-product.
-As a highly vertically integrated company, Apple produces its own operating system and designs its own chips, allowing for tight control over all aspects of its products and deeper integration between hardware and software.
+Apple outsources the production of its hardware to Asian manufacturers like Foxconn and Pegatron.
+As a highly vertically integrated company developing its own operating system and chips, it has tight control over all aspects of its products and deep integration between hardware and software.

-All Macs in production use ARM-based Apple silicon processors, except the Mac Pro.
-Apple silicon Macs have been praised for their performance and power efficiency.
-They can run Intel apps through the Rosetta 2 translation layer, as well as iOS and iPadOS apps distributed via the App Store.
-These Mac models come equipped with high-speed Thunderbolt 4 or USB 4 connectivity, with speeds up to 40Gbit/s.
+All Macs in production use ARM-based Apple silicon processors and have been praised for their performance and power efficiency.
+They can run Intel apps through the Rosetta 2 translation layer, and iOS and iPadOS apps distributed via the App Store.
+They can also run ARM-based virtual machines (including Windows on Arm) using hypervisor software such as VMware Fusion or Parallels Desktop.
+These Mac models come equipped with high-speed Thunderbolt 4 or USB 4 connectivity, with speeds up to 40 Gbit/s.
 Apple silicon Macs have custom integrated graphics rather than graphics cards.
 MacBooks are recharged with either USB-C or MagSafe connectors, depending on the model.

-Apple offers a range of accessories for the Mac, including the Studio Display and Pro Display XDR external monitors, the AirPods line of wireless headphones, and keyboards and mice such as the Magic Keyboard, Magic Trackpad, and Magic Mouse.
+Apple sells accessories for the Mac, including the Studio Display and Pro Display XDR external monitors, the AirPods line of wireless headphones, and keyboards and mice such as the Magic Keyboard, Magic Trackpad, and Magic Mouse.